 In contrast, Ready, Set, Food! is fully organic and non-GMO, with no added sugar or salt.
 It contains only the highest-quality ingredients --- nothing else.

 Ready, Set, Food vs. SpoonfulOne: Follows Pediatric Guidelines and Dosing from Landmark Clinical Trials

 SpoonfulOne's allergen dosages are not based on the LEAP, EAT, and PETIT landmark clinical trials.
 Their powder introduces over 90% less peanut, egg, and milk than the doses shown to be effective in these (LEAP, EAT, PETIT) studies.
 So, your child likely won't eat enough of each food for introduction to be effective if you use SpoonfulOne.

-On the other hand, Ready, Set, Food! uses the exact amounts of allergy-causing foods used in the landmark clinical studies (LEAP, EAT, PETIT).
+On the other hand, Ready, Set, Food! uses the exact amounts of peanut, egg, and milk used in the landmark clinical studies (LEAP, EAT, PETIT).
 It displays these amounts on each clearly labeled stick pack, letting you know at a glance how much of each allergen your baby is consuming.
-Also, it starts with a low dose of each allergen and gradually increases to the full dose.
+Also, it starts with a low dose of each allergen and gradually increases to the full dose (for Stages 1-2 systems).
 The PETIT study and leading pediatricians recommend this dosing, as it maximizes safety and efficacy.

 Ready, Set, Food!: Evidence-Based, All-Natural, Start At 4+ Months